The Magic of Music

 But ere we do so, we wish to make a few things clear.
 Firstly, this is an investigation of the occult nature of music, not the vast subject of music itself, which is well beyond the scope of this article.
 Secondly, the writer is not a musician and does not purport to teach music.
 Nor is it possible or practicable to discuss the many different kinds of music, or the various musical scales, both ancient and modern, in any depth.
 You can easily look these subjects up yourself if you wish to learn more about them, though we will mention them as we proceed.
 Having said this, it will be necessary to use some technical musical terms throughout this investigation, though we shall endeavour to keep these to a minimum for the benefit of those readers with little or no knowledge of music.

 We shall proceed in our usual manner, first principles first, and building on these, come to some remarkable conclusions about the underlying occult laws and principles of Music and its power for good and evil, which we venture to hope will be of interest to all our readers, regardless of whether they are musicians or not.
-Along the way we will touch on many interesting subjects, such as the 'Music of the Spheres'—an ancient philosophical concept which demonstrates that the spatial relationships of the Sun, Moon and planets of our Kosmos form a musical scale of great importance in occult science.
+Along the way we will touch on many interesting subjects, such as the 'Music of the Spheres'—an ancient philosophical concept which demonstrates that the spatial relationships of the Sun, Moon and planets of our Kosmos form a musical scale of great importance in Occult Science.
 We shall also consider the occult correspondences between colour and sound, and how these affect all living things including Man, both physiologically, mentally and spiritually.

 The Divine art